asset-group/asset-group.github.io/_projects/val-ver.md

 title: Fast Software and Systems

 description: |
-  Validation, Verification and Optimization of Non-functional Software Properties (e.g. performance).
+  Validation, Verification and Optimization of Software and Systems Performance.

 people:
   - chundong